virgo-project/virgo/Teams/Communications/video-script.md

 We are dealing with a set of unfolding tragedies.
 A deteriorating environment, a rapidly warming climate, and an economy on the verge of implosion.

 The racket of war, for oil and power, is already disintegrating international treaties.
-In the greatest superpowers, we see acceptance of darkness, of opaqueness, of unaccountability, and of decay into tyranny.
+In the greatest superpowers, we see an acceptance of darkness, of opaqueness, of unaccountability, and decay into tyranny.

-It's apparent that the systems that we have inherited and co-created have become unsustainable.
+The systems we have inherited and co-created have become unsustainable.

 Capitalism is combustion.
 Those with the ability to accumulate capital begets more capital exponentially.
 Capitalism is the most magnificent fire that is engulfing this planet today.

 While capitalism may appear to be an unstoppable force, the fact of the matter is, capital and private property are constructs of our collective hallucination.
-It does not need be this way.
+It does not need to be this way.
 Our minds are open and powerful enough to consider different ways of being.

-We must each use our voices, and sing out loud with a thunder that pierces through the fabric of this constructed hallucination, and change the tune of our reality, for the progression of this song called humanity.
+We must each use our voices, and sing out loud with thunder that pierces through the fabric of this constructed hallucination and change the tune of our reality, for the progression of this song called humanity.

 Under no authority, and with no preconceived notion of nations, and rethink the way we consider borders and citizenship, for all people are citizens of this world.

-By fully committing to our core values of transparency, accountability, democracy and environmental stewardship.
+By fully committing to our core values of transparency, accountability, democracy, and environmental stewardship.

 If we organize these communities into decentralized autonomous organizations, then from the votes of the people, the right communities will emerge and prosper.

 When the software that powers our communications are free, with privacy by default, and there exists not one monopoly but a vast federation of interoperable networks.

-When our devices are built on open designs, so that anyone can manufacture them and verify their security.
+When our devices are built on open designs so that anyone can manufacture them and verify their security.

 When our tools are optimized for reusability and waste reduction instead of profit through planned obsolescence.

-When our social services are not held hostage by ineffective leadership, but are comprised of a network of DAOs, where any majority can vote for change.
+When our social services are not held hostage by ineffective leadership but are comprised of a network of DAOs, where any majority can vote for change.

-When we can trust our institutions by virtue of their transparency and accountability.
+When we can trust our institutions by their transparency and accountability.

-When our internet infrastructure becomes open and resilient, when censorship becomes impossible due to the nature of incentivized networks owned by local communities.
+When our internet infrastructure becomes open and resilient and censorship becomes impossible due to the nature of incentivized networks owned by local communities.

 When our financial system is designed to heal the people and the planet on which they depend, rather than incentivize the exploitation of it.